-The International Baccalaureate Diploma also known as the IB – is one of the fastest growing and most respected qualifications in the world.
-It is the pathway for you to enter the best universities and is a qualification which challenges, encourages as well as inspires internationally-minded students like you to become critical thinkers and ready to for university and achieve a globally focused career.
-It’s IB curriculum may be difficult for some to fathom, however there are always online IB tutors in Singapore who could assist and help you achieve those perfect scores.
+The International Baccalaureate Diploma is also known as the IB – is one of the fastest-growing and most respected qualifications in the world.
+It is the pathway for you to enter the best universities and is a qualification that challenges, encourages as well as inspires internationally-minded students like you to become critical thinkers and ready for university and achieve a globally focused career.
+Its IB curriculum may be difficult for some to fathom, however, there are always online IB tutors in Singapore who could assist and help you achieve those perfect scores.

 With this IB education Diploma being an internationally recognised programme – it is obtained after two years of studying within the course of six terms.
 It’s IB curriculum is extremely demanding as well as rewarding and it encourages you to think independently and explore your creativity.

 Private tutoring can help identify and help developing students overcome their weaknesses.
-At Tutopiya we are able to help you with your IB education whether you need help with Essay writing, Languages, Sciences and Mathematics.
+At Tutopiya we are able to help you with IB Essay writing, Languages, Sciences and Mathematics.

-The six groups in which the IB curriculum is comprised in are :
+The six groups in which the IB curriculum is comprised are :

-In addition to help you understand what IB entails, we have noted a few questions along with an answer for you to know all aspects of the IB Diploma.
+In addition to helping you understand what IB entails, we have noted a few questions along with an answer for you to know all aspects of the IB Diploma.

 IB students would be expected to study three different subjects for the two years course.
 For some specialist course combinations such as Further Maths, you might study four subjects.

-You must choose one subject from each of the groups ensuring experience in Languages, Social Studies, Experimental science and Mathematics.
-Your sixth subject may be an Arts subject chosen from group 6, or you can choose to take another subject from one of the groups 2-4 so you can specialize in a specific field of study.
+You must choose one subject from each of the groups ensuring experience in Languages, Social Studies, Experimental Science and Mathematics.
+Your sixth subject may be an Arts subject chosen from group 6.
+Alternatively, you can choose to take another subject from one of the groups 2-4 so you can specialize in a specific field of study.

-- Extended Essay : IB students are required to undertake a research project and write up a 4000 word essay based on a personal theme much like an university dissertation.
+IB students are required to undertake a research project and write up a 4000-word essay based on a personal theme.
+(Much like a university dissertation)

-- Creativity : The IB curriculum is a program that helps you become more reflective and an open minded individual.
+The IB curriculum is a program that helps you become a more reflective and open-minded individual.